awmckinley/config/modules/audio.rec/README.md

 # Audio Recording

-Specialized software for capturing and recording audio from various system sources, applications, and input devices.
+Software for recording audio from various sources and devices.